3 Days Itinerary in Kyoto

 In the streets of Kyoto, there are a lot of traditional souvenir shops offering Kyoto’s specialties such as authentic crafts, delicious sweets and snacks.
 Please take a look at the listed article below introducing some of the best-selling souvenirs from Kyoto!

 Thanks for reading!
 I hope my suggest Kyoto itinerary could help you planning a perfect trip in Kyoto!
-For more itinerary ideas travelling in Kyoto and other cities in Kansai Region, please check out my other articles introducing travel routes and itineraries depending on duration!
+For more itinerary ideas travelling in Kyoto and other cities in Kansai Region, please check out my other articles!